resuouroborous/dall-e_2.0_clone/README.md

   ## Warning

   MongoDB Atlas is no longer free, The free tier is only available for 15days.
 As this is a Mern Stack project and I have been using the free tier.
-The API key won't work.
+The API key won't work after 15days ( TRY with Firebase rather than MongoDB).